-- Filtering: Taking the negative details of a situation and magnifying them, while filtering-out the positives.
+- Filtering: Taking the negative details of a situation and magnifying them, while filtering out the positives.

-- Polarized Thinking: Black or white, good or bad.
-There’s little room for middle-ground here, as most everything is perceived in extremes.
+- Polarized thinking: Black or white, good or bad.
+There’s little room for middle ground here, as most everything is perceived in extremes.

 - Overgeneralization: General conclusions are made based upon a single incident or piece of evidence.
 If something bad happens, we expect it to happen again and again.

-- Mind Reading: Being sure we know what people are feeling, and why they act as they do – without them telling us.
+- Mind reading: Being sure we know what people are feeling, and why they act as they do – without them telling us.
 This especially applies to their feelings about us.

 - Catastrophizing: Disaster is the expect.
-As soon as we catch-wind of a problem on come the “What if’s?”
-And there are seemingly no limits to our fertile catastrophic imaginations.
+As soon as we catch wind of a problem on come the “What if’s?”
+And, seemingly, there are no limits to our fertile catastrophic imaginations.

 - Personalization: Everything that goes on around us is related to us – some kind of reaction to us.
 We’re constantly testing our value as a person by measuring ourselves against others.

-- Control Fallacies: This is a distortion of our sense of power and control.
+- Control fallacies: This is a distortion of our sense of power and control.
 If we feel externally controlled, we perceive ourselves as hopeless – a victim of fate.
 If we feel we’re internally controlled, we feel responsible for the feelings of others.

-- Fallacy of Fairness: We become resentful as we believe we know what’s fair, but others don’t happen to agree.
+- Fallacy of fairness: We become resentful as we believe we know what’s fair, but others don’t happen to agree.
 It’s a convenient and self-serving definition of fairness.

 - Blaming: Holding others responsible for our pain – pure and simple.

 - Shoulds: We have ironclad rules about how we – and others – “should” act.
-And when these rules are broken we get angry (when we break them we feel guilty).
+And when these rules are broken we get angry.
+When we break them we feel guilty.

-- Emotional Reasoning: It’s an automatic that what we feel has to be true.
-If we feel – say – stupid or boring, we must be stupid or boring.
+- Emotional reasoning: It’s an automatic that what we feel has to be true.
+If we feel, say, -stupid or boring, we must be stupid or boring.
 If we feel guilty, we must have done something wrong.

-- Fallacy of Change: Expecting others will change to suit our needs if we apply enough pressure.
+- Fallacy of change: Expecting others will change to suit our needs if we apply enough pressure.
 And this occurs because our hopes for happiness seem to entirely depend upon others.

-- Global Labeling: Generalizing one or two qualities in ourselves and others into a negative global judgment – ignoring all contrary evidence.
+- Global labeling: Generalizing one or two qualities in ourselves and others into a negative global judgment, ignoring all contrary evidence.

-- Being Right: Feeling as though we have to prove that our opinions and actions are correct.
+- Being right: Feeling as though we have to prove that our opinions and actions are correct.
 Actually, being wrong is unthinkable, and we’ll go to any lengths to demonstrate our rightness.

-- Heaven’s Reward Fallacy: We expect all of our sacrifice and self-denial to pay-off (as if someone was really keeping score).
+- Heaven’s reward fallacy: We expect all of our sacrifice and self-denial to pay off (as if someone was really keeping score).
 And we feel bitter when the reward doesn’t come as expected.

-By the way, if you’ve identified with one or more of the above, doesn’t it feel at least somewhat comforting to know your style of thinking is recognized (even if it’s distorted?
+By the way, if you’ve identified with one or more of the above, doesn’t it feel at least somewhat comforting to know your style of thinking is recognized – even if it’s distorted?